daniel-enqz/akord/README.md

 > Active Record (Example: `rails g model`) <br>
 > Heroku Deployment `heroku/7.59.2 linux-x64 node-v12.21.0 `<br>
 > `pgcrypto` (in order to add `:uuid` or <strong>Universally unique identifier</strong> to an attendee, so that a user logged in can also vote) <br>
+>  `hashid rails` Instead the event model ID using sequential numbers like 1, 2, 3, it will instead have unique short hashes like "yLA6m0oM" <br>
 > <img src="https://user-images.githubusercontent.com/72522628/158295411-9dd5ff4a-e40c-4d15-a0b9-0ec257d5ea6f.png"> <br>
 > gem 'devise' <br>
 > gem "faker" <br>